henningte/ir/README.md

 #>  9              9 GN 11-428 needles     Thuja occidentalis Easter~ 0.369360
 #> 10             10 GN 11-434 needles     Tsuga caroliniana Carolin~ 0.289050
 #> # ... with 48 more rows, and 2 more variables: holocellulose <units>,
-#> #   spectra <list>
+#> #   spectra <named list>
 ```

 `ir_sample_data` is an object of class `ir`.
 An Object of class `ir` is
 basically a data frame where each row represents one infrared
 measurement and column `spectra` contains the infrared spectra (one per
-row) and columns `measurement_id` and `sample_id` represent identifiers
-for each measurement and sample, respectively.
-This allows effectively
+row).
+This allows effectively storing repeated measurements for the same
-storing repeated measurements for the same sample in the same table, as
+sample in the same table, as well as any metadata and accessory data
-well as any metadata and accessory data (e.g. nitrogen content of the
+(e.g. nitrogen content of the sample).
-sample).

 The column `spectra` is a list column of data frames, meaning that each
 cell in `sample_data` contains for column `spectra` a data frame.
 For